Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Castles

 For both amusement parks, the castle is at the center of it all.
-When visiting either park, you enter at the Main Street railroad station and walk down Main Street U.S.A. toward the castle.
+When visiting either park, you enter the Main Street railroad station and walk down Main Street U.S.A. toward the castle.

 Disneyland